Trusted New Orleans Construction Accident Attorneys Ready to Serve

 In 1970, Congress created the Occupational Safety and Health Administration, otherwise known as OSHA.
 The OSHA and other similar agencies enact regulations to monitor workplace safety and establish workplace standards.
 These agencies also provide education, outreach, training, and assistance to protect people at the workplace from serious harm or death.
 OSHA regulations recognize that these accidents are preventable, but workplace accident prevention also requires compliance by employers.
 Nevertheless, these federally imposed standards are often violated by employers at the workplace, and the workers continue to suffer as a result.
 For instance, in 2013, the OSHA standards violations following inspections of construction sites were: (1) an employer’s failure to provide fall protection; (2) inadequate and/or unsafe scaffolding; and (3) improper and/or unsafe use of ladders.

 We also handle other types of personal injury cases, including:

-If you or a loved one have been involved in an industrial accident, learn about your legal rights from an experienced New Orleans construction accident attorney by calling 504-581-4892 or by filling out our free, no-obligation case review form.
+If you or a loved one have been involved in a Louisiana construction accident, learn about your legal rights from an experienced New Orleans construction accident attorney by calling 504-581-4892 or by filling out our free, no-obligation case review form.